On the Boundary Conformal Field Theory Approach to Symmetry-Resolved Entanglement: Conclusions

 \subsection{Discussion}

 In this article we investigated the symmetry resolution of entanglement in 2D CFTs by employing the BCFT approach for the computation of the entanglement entropies \cite{Ohmori_2015,Cardy:2016fqc}.
 More concretely, any factorization of Hilbert space associated with spatial domains requires the imposition of boundary conditions at the entangling surface in a QFT, see \eqref{eq:iota_def}.
 These boundary conditions determine the field content in the entanglement spectrum.
-If, furthermore, the systems is governed by a symmetry group $G$, said entanglement spectrum decomposes into charge sectors labeled by irreducible representations of $G$.
+If, furthermore, the systems is governed by a symmetry group $G$, said entanglement spectrum decomposes into charge sectors labelled by irreducible representations of $G$.
 In this paper we showed that symmetry resolution with respect to $G=U(1),\mathbb{R},\Z_2$ is achieved in the free boson CFT by extracting the characters of said irreducible representations, c.f. (\ref{eq:partitionfunction_decomposition}) and \eqref{eq:ZnQfromBCFT}, and by computing their entanglement entropy \eqref{eq:sree_def}.
-We found that this approach has a number of advantages: \begin{itemize} \item It bypasses the potentially laborious computation of charged moments (\ref{eq:charged_moment_def}). \item In contrast to the charged twist field approach \cite{Goldstein:2017bua}, which only provides the leading contributions in a UV cutoff expansion, the setup here provides symmetry-resolved entanglement entropies to all orders in the UV cutoff.
+We found that this approach has a number of advantages: \begin{itemize} \item It bypasses the potentially laborious computation of charged moments (\ref{eq:charged_moment_def}).
+While in the case of $U(1)$, calculating the charged moments directly does not pose any great obstacle, it will demand involved techniques for non-abelian groups.
+See for instance the case of Lie groups \cite{Calabrese:2021wvi}, for which we sketch below how to apply our method.
+While still tractable in the case of Lie groups, it is currently unknown how to compute charged moments for other non-abelian groups.
+One example is the Virasoro group, where it is unclear how a charged moment should be computed.
+In particular, there is no twist field prescription similar to the one in \cite{Goldstein:2017bua}.
+However, our method proves to not only extract the symmetry-resolved entropies, but also does it very efficiently \cite{Northe:2023khz}.
+We emphasize that our method is to be viewed as complementary to the charged moments, as examples exist where our method is difficult to implement, yet the charged moments are easily accessible.
+This is for instance the case in bottom-up holographic constructions \cite{Zhao:2020qmn,Weisenberger:2021eby}. \item In contrast to the charged twist field approach \cite{Goldstein:2017bua}, which only provides the leading contributions in a UV cutoff expansion, the setup here provides symmetry-resolved entanglement entropies to all orders in the UV cutoff.
 This is similar to the situation with regular twist fields, which provide the $cW/6$ term in the entanglement entropy, but not the higher lying terms described in \cite{Ohmori_2015}. \item It provides conceptual insight.
 For instance, it explains the origin of equipartition of entanglement, if present.
 This is a simple consequence of the structure of the characters of the symmetry group.
 Equipartition has been studied in the case of $U(1)$ before in \cite{Xavier:2018kqb} and for $\Z_2$ in \cite{Horvath:2020vzs}.
 In both cases equipartition had been established to leading orders in the UV cutoff.
-Our setup allows us to extend their analysis to all orders and confirm $U(1)$ equipartition \eqref{SRRE}, while we find breaking of $\Z_2$ equipartition, c.f. \eqref{eq:Z2NNDD_ZnQ} and \eqref{eq:Z2ND_ZnQ}. \end{itemize}
+Our setup allows us to extend their analysis to all orders and confirm $U(1)$ equipartition \eqref{SRRE}, while we find breaking of $\Z_2$ equipartition, c.f. \eqref{eq:Z2NNDD_ZnQ} and \eqref{eq:Z2ND_ZnQ}.
+While the equipartition of symmetry-resolved entropies at leading orders is a universal feature, the equipartition to all orders in the cutoff expansion pointed out in this work is a direct consequence of the regularization chosen, as encoded in the boundary conditions.
+We stress that in the present manuscript we have mostly considered NN and DD boundary conditions, which are the ones preserving the maximal amount of symmetries (see \appref{appNDbreaking}).
+It would be interesting to compare the non-universal corrections associated to this choice of boundary conditions with the ones arising from the lattice regularization in critical models with the free boson CFT as continuum description.
+Particularly promising boundary conditions towards this goal are the NN ones, which have been found to reproduce the low-lying part of the entanglement spectrum of blocks of consecutive oscillators in infinite harmonic chains \cite{DiGiulio:2019cxv,DiGiulio:2019lpb}. \end{itemize}